open2c/pairtools/README.md

 - `dedup`: remove PCR duplicates from a sorted triu-flipped .pairs file
     - remove PCR duplicates by finding pairs of entries with both sides mapped to similar genomic locations (+/- N bp);
-    - optionally output the PCR duplicate entries into a separate file.
+    - optionally output the PCR duplicate entries into a separate file;
+    - detect optical duplicates from the original Illumina read ids;
+    - apply filtering by various properties of pairs (MAPQ; orientation; distance) together with deduplication;
+    - output yaml or convenient tsv deduplication stats into text file.
     - NOTE: in order to remove all PCR duplicates, the input must contain \*all\* mapped read pairs from a single experimental replicate;